How we Become Empty and Ready to be Filled with all the Wrong things-

 Here’s the thing though:

 A lot of us see God the same way my daughter saw me.
-We just sort of assume that when God has finally gotten fed up with our sin, or is nearing the end of His patience with us He will let us know He’s had enough in a loud and obvious kind of a way.
+We just sort of assume that when God has finally gotten fed up with our behavior, or is nearing the end of His patience with us He will let us know He’s had enough in a loud and obvious kind of a way.
 We expect God to “yell” or warn us in some way before He brings the hammer of judgment down in our lives.

 As a result, we tend to think (subconsciously at least) that when we sin and nothing terrible happens God must be okay with (or at least not mad about) whatever monkey business we’ve been up to.
 Sometimes we even go so far as to call His lack of clear and obvious outrage at our behavior “grace”.